Rob7045713/CMSC702project/code/README.md

-The code has been tested to work with [Racket](http://download.racket-lang.org/) 6.0.1.
+The code has been tested to work with [Racket](http://download.racket-lang.org/) 6.0.1 and 6.0.

 Usage
 ==============